cc85nod/ScoreUpdate/README.md

 # ScoreUpdate
-When the score of courses is announced, it will mail you
+When the score of courses is announced, it will mail you.

 ## Environment
 - requests 2.22.0